Board of Directors

 Sameer Hinduja, PhD, Florida State University, USA

-Dr. Sameer Hinduja is an Associate Professor in the School of Criminology and Criminal Justice at Florida Atlantic University and Co-Director of the Cyberbullying Research Center.
+Dr. Sameer Hinduja is a Professor in the School of Criminology and Criminal Justice at Florida Atlantic University and Co-Director of the Cyberbullying Research Center.
 He is a member of the Research Advisory Board for Harvard University's Internet Safety Task Force, and works nationally and internationally with schools, law enforcement, businesses, parents, and adolescents to reduce online victimization and its real-world consequences.
 His most recent book is entitled “Bullying Beyond the Schoolyard: Preventing and Responding to Cyberbullying” with Sage Publications (Corwin Press).
 Dr. Hinduja's interdisciplinary research is widely published in a number of peer-reviewed academic journals, and has been featured in hundreds of print and online articles around the world, as well as on radio and TV.

 Jayne Hitchcock, President, Working to Halt Online Abuse (WHOA), USA

 A. Hitchcock is an author and internationally recognized